 S.C.
 Code Ann. § 58-31-730 requires a high level of transparency in the Retail Rate Process for Santee Cooper.
 Additionally, S.C.
 Code Ann. § 58-31-740 requires the publication of the "Annual Pricing Report" along with respective ORS comments.

 ORS Comments regarding Transparency

-ORS recommends that the Report and ORS comments be published on the Santee Cooper website.
+ORS recommends the Report and ORS's comments continue to be published on the Santee Cooper website.